Aly Raisman Blasts USA Gymnastics For Mishandling Sexual-Abuse Scandal

 USA Gymnastics has conducted an independent review of its policies and adopted 70 child-welfare recommendations.
 The organization said in a statement it welcomes Raisman’s perspective.

-“We are taking this issue head-on, and we want to work with Aly and all interested athletes to keep athletes safe,” the statement reads.
+“We are taking this issue head-on, and we want to work with Aly and all interested athletes to keep athletes safe,” the statement read.

 Thumbnail photo via Robert Deutsch/USA TODAY Sports Images